-Sherington Primary School is committed to Inclusion and we aim to provide an appropriate and high quality education for all our children.
-We believe that all children have an entitlement to a broad and balanced academic and social curriculum.
-We are striving to enable all children to reach their full potential, including those with a gift or talent or a special educational need.
-Special Educational Needs may be identified before entry or once the pupil is attending school, when a parent or a member of staff may identify them.
-These needs are discussed with parents, in confidence, at the earliest opportunity.
-Children who are identified as having SEN are supported in school through the creation of Individual Education Plans which will help them meet their identified targets.
-The plan is reviewed regularly.
-The school works in partnership with parents to support a pupil’s development and address his or her needs to enable the pupil to achieve his or her potential.
-Extra support is provided for pupils at ‘SEN support’ including the use of outside agencies to provide additional support.
+Sherington Primary School is committed to inclusion and we aim to provide an appropriate and high-quality education for all our children.
+We believe that every child has an entitlement to a broad and balanced academic and social curriculum.
+We are striving to enable all children to reach their full potential.
+Special educational needs may be identified before entry, or once the child is attending school (when a parent or member of staff may identify different behaviours).
+These needs are discussed with parents and carers, in confidence, at the earliest opportunity.
+Children who are identified as having SEN are supported in school through the creation of Individual Education Plans, which help them meet their identified targets.
+These plans are reviewed regularly.
+The school works in partnership with parents and carers to support a child’s development and address their needs to enable success.
+Extra support is provided for pupils at ‘SEN support’ level, including the use of outside agencies to deliver further expertise.

-If you would like any further information, please contact the school.
-Chloe Martin Inclusion manager and SENCO (Special Educational Needs Coordinator): cmartin@sherington.greenwich.sch.uk
+If you would like any further information, please contact Joanna Richards (Inclusion Manager): jrichards@sherington.greenwich.sch.uk

-As a school, we are fully inclusive and our proud of our achievements in relation to the progress and attainment of children with special educational needs.
-We have provided full details of our local offer, which can be accessed by clicking here: Local Offer and SEND Information Report 2022-2023
+As a school, we are fully inclusive and are proud of our achievements in relation to the progress and attainment of children with special educational needs.
+We have provided full details of our local offer, which can be accessed by clicking here:

 We are a Dyslexia Friendly School

-At Sherington we acknowledge the importance of, and value the varying learning styles of all the children and adults in our school community.
-We strive to take this into account in our planning and delivery, within a dyslexia-friendly environment.
-Please contact Chloe Martin or visit one of these websites if you would like more information about this subject:
+At Sherington, we acknowledge the importance of valuing different learning styles of children and adults in our school community.
+We strive to take these into account in our planning and delivery, within a dyslexia-friendly environment.
+Please contact Joanna Richards/visit one of the websites detailed below to find out more information.

 Dyslexia Association of Bexley Bromley Greenwich & Lewisham